-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 139. - 2.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 133. - 2.
 Turn off the server and peripheral devices and disconnect all power cords and external cables. - 3.
-Remove the cover (see "Removing the cover" on page 159). - 4.
+Remove the cover (see "Removing the cover" on page 145). - 4.
+If you have the optional hot-swap rear hard disk drive cage installed, rotate it up (see "Rotating the optional hot-swap rear hard disk drive cage up" on page 147). - 5.
 Grasp the top of the air baffle and lift the air baffle out of the server.
 Attention: For proper cooling and airflow, replace the air baffle, making sure all cables are out of the way, before you turn on the server.
-Operating the server with the air baffle removed might damage server components. - 5.
+Operating the server with the air baffle removed might damage server components. - 6.
 If you are instructed to return the air baffle, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.